 To get the best outcome from your treatment, it is important to eat well, get plenty of rest and have thorough physiotherapy.

 What is an annual review?

-Your CF annual review is a bit like an annual car service - everything gets checked!
+Your CF annual review is a bit like a car's MOT - everything gets checked!

-Clinics are busy and although you attend regularly it can be easy to overlook an aspect of your care in this environment.
-To prevent this we arrange an annual review.
-This is a comprehensive multidisciplinary overview that includes tests, investigations and assessments.
-The results provide an update on your health and help in the establishment of your management plan for the following year.
+Our clinics get busy, and even if you attend on a regular basis, an aspect of your care might get overlooked.
+This is why an annual assessment is helpful.
+It is a comprehensive multidisciplinary overview that includes tests, investigations and assessments.
+The results give us an update on your health and help in establishing your management plan for the following year.

-There are also assessments by the dietitian, physiotherapist and clinical nurse specialist.
+You will also have some assessments done by the dietitian, physiotherapist and clinical nurse specialist.

-- The dietitian will discuss pancreatic enzymes, management of CF-related diabetes, vitamin supplementation, calcium intake, dietary advice and bowel function
+- Dietitian assessment - you will look at pancreatic enzymes, management of CF-related diabetes, vitamin supplementation, calcium intake, dietary advice and bowel function

-- The physiotherapist will talk with you about your airway clearance technique, exercise, posture, any leakage of wind/urine when coughing or laughing, and sometimes a six-minute walk test.
+- Physiotherapist assessment - this will look at your airway clearance technique, exercise and posture.
+It will also look at any leakage of wind/urine when coughing or laughing, and sometimes a six-minute walk test.

-- Before you are seen by the pharmacist, they will review your medication history from your most recent clinic or discharge letter, and your GP medication record.
-The pharmacist will then review and discuss each of your medicines with you at the review, and any issues or problems you may be experiencing with your medicines will also be discussed.
-The pharmacist will also ask about any allergies you have, and answer any questions you have about your medicines.
+Before you see the pharmacist, they will review your medication history from your most recent clinic or discharge letter, and your GP medication record.
+They will then review and discuss each of your medicines with you.
+You can also talk about any issues or problems you are having with your medications.
+The pharmacist will also ask about any allergies you have, and answer any questions you have.

 The second visit is an important appointment with a CF consultant.
-This appointment is your opportunity to discuss your management plan for the following year based on the results of your investigations and assessments - your chance to have your say!
+This appointment is your opportunity to discuss your management plan with them.
+It will look to the coming year, based on the results of your investigations and assessments, so it is important that you have your say in this.